ChaosDynamix/Arcadia/docs/04_installation/INS10_lvm-with-raid1_2.md

 ---
 layout: default
-title: Lvm with raid1
+title: Lvm with Raid1 2
-nav_order: 3
+nav_exclude: true
-parent: 04 Installation
+permalink: /installation/btrfs-with-raid12/
-permalink: /installation/lvm-with-raid1/
+has_toc: false
 ---

-# Installation for LVM with RAID1
+# Installation for LVM with RAID1 2
 {: .no_toc}

 ---

 ## Table of contents
-{: .no_toc .text-delta .mt-6}
+{: .no_toc .text-delta}

 1. TOC
 {:toc}